github/opensource.guide/activities/citable-code/index.md

 At this point, you've authorized Zenodo to configure the repository webhooks needed to allow for archiving and DOI-issuing.
 To enable this functionality, simply click the **On** toggle button next to your repository (in this case **My-Awesome-Science-Software**).

+> **Important!** Zenodo can only access your public repositories so make sure the repository you want to archive is [public](https://help.github.com/articles/making-a-private-repository-public/).

 ![toggle](zenodo-toggle-on.png)

 <a id="check" title="Check Repo Settings" class="toc-item"></a>